mchara01/tic-tac-toe/README.md

 # Tic-Tac-Toe dapp

-Create a decentralized application for a tic-tac-toe game.
+Decentralized application for a tic-tac-toe game.

 ## Instructions
 You can run `docker build -t tic-tac-toe .` to build the tic-tac-toe docker image.